FOLLOW YOUR GUT…’S HEALTH

 3 – ARTIFICIAL SWEETENERS: NOT SO SWEET AFTER ALL

 Although they may make you lose weight, they increase blood sugar and promote bad bacteria.
 In the end, that weight loss is not worth it.
 Avoiding them or substituting them for something more natural (like raw honey) is a better alternative.

 4 – GO VEGGIE

-Before all our omnivores loose their minds, let’s put it out there that this is a temporary thing.
+Before all our omnivores lose their minds, let’s put it out there that this is a temporary thing.
 Take it as a no-meat detox.
 Why?
-Because plant-based diets have shown to reduce disease-causing bacteria, such as E-Coli.
+Because plant-based diets have been shown to reduce disease-causing bacteria, such as E-Coli.
 The trick is to make the diet diverse, and make sure your gut health supplements are “on point” (vitamins B12, D, and iodine, among others).
 You should also start by doing it slowly.
 Going cold turkey on the meat department might result in bloating and digestive discomfort as your body adjusts to the new diet.

 So, there it is.
-It’s true that your body is a reflection of what you eat, and as weird and creepy as it sounds, it’s actually worth taking care of the millions little creatures living inside you.
+It’s true that your body is a reflection of what you eat, and as weird and creepy as it sounds, it’s actually worth taking care of the millions of little creatures living inside you.
 It’s your responsibility; you are their host, after all!